Healthy Meals For Toddlers

 Stir in cooked meat and/or vegetables.

-Re-stuff potatoes skins.
+Re-stuff potato skins.

 Cool, and cut into bite-sized pieces before serving to small children.